oneapi-src/oneDNN/rfcs/20201119-change-memory-init-behavior/README.md

 - when the users pass handles between two primitive, it will result in one zero pad call instead of two.

-Achieves goal 2 and 3.
-However, goal 1 is only partially resolved since this mechanism avoids some explicit zero-padding but not all.
-In particular, we do not have many implementations that support tail computation, so removing the zero padding overhead completely could require a large implementation effort.
+This option:
+- partially achieves goal 1, since some zero padding calls will be avoided (for example, the double zero padding described in [Appendix A](#appendix-a)), but not fully since we will have to explicitly call zero padding in our implementations (since most of them do not currently support tail handling).
+How often this call will be needed depends on how many implementation can return a dirty output.
+- fully achieves goal 2, since no more initialization happens when setting a memory handle.
+- partially achieves goal 3: since source memories are always initialized in primitive execution, custom kernels can freely spoil the padding of their outputs.
+However, oneDNN primitives are allowed to spoil their outputs, so custom kernels can no more assume their inputs properly padded (should be fine for eltwise like functions).

 ## Option 4.
-Move zero-padding to primitive execution, and add metadata to avoid spurious zero padding.
+Move zero-padding to primitive execution, and add meta-data to avoid spurious zero padding.
 This option uses no assumption on the zero-padding of its input/output tensors.
-Here, we would carry this information through metadata in the memory descriptors.
-That metadata can then be used by primitive implementations to skip some spurious zero-padding calls.
-The metadata would be stored in the memory descriptor and would give the initialization status of the memory with 3 possible states, `clean`, `dirty` or `unknown`.
+Here, we would carry this information through meta-data in the memory descriptors.
+That meta-data can then be used by primitive implementations to skip some spurious zero-padding calls.
+The meta-data would be stored in the memory descriptor and would give the initialization status of the memory with 3 possible states, `clean`, `dirty` or `unknown`.